This is from a discussion in the comments section of my blog (If you're not reading the comments, you're missing out on half the fun!)

 Well, I had my interview for the Armadillo Podcast yesterday.
 I think it went pretty well.
 Steven Phenix, who interviewed me, is very nice.
 My voice was kind of throaty because of a bad allergy day, but hopefully it won't sound too bad.
 It should be out within a week for everyone to download.
 I think quite a lot of people are expected to listen to it.

-Texas Family Magazine.
+Tomorrow, I am off to Houston for the launch party for Texas Family Magazine.
 (Their web site is undergoing a conversion - I will have a profile and picture when it is finished.)
 I have stories in their first two issues, and I feel really good about it becoming a successful publication.
 I think Roger Clemens is going to be at the launch party - they have some sort of affiliation with the Houston Astros.

 Otherwise, I haven't even touched my Christmas decorations yet, and I would really like to get to that.
 With the weather that is coming in, I guess I missed my chance to do it when it is warm.
 Nothing like figuring out why Rudolph's butt won't turn on in forty degree weather. ;)